kevinbirch/string-template-maven-plugin/README.md

 method to invoke.
 The method can be a static or instance method, the type will be automatically detected at invocation time.
 2. <properties> - Ths element specifies a set of static name-value pairs to provide to the template.
 Keys are element names and values are the text child of the element.
+N.B.
+The properties are installed into the template after the results of the controller, so if there are any name collisions then the value type will be automatically converted into a list type by StringTemplate.

 ## Other features